Skip to main content

 3. Retry once with the alternative

-Example: Transfer Action
+Example: Transfer tool

 - Issue requires escalation beyond your capabilities

-- Customer explicitly requests human agent
+- Caller explicitly requests a human agent

 - Legal or billing questions arise